 Sometimes a couple stories merge and the result just sticks.
 One classic chestnut from Seattle's Pike Place Market involves a woman who would sing customers to sleep in her barber shop, then lighten their wallets.
-She met her demise after falling through the floor of her shop, though Market patrons sometimes claim to hear her singing to this day.
+She met her demise after falling through the floor of her shop.
+Over the years, market shopkeepers and patrons claimed to hear her ghostly singing.
 A little digging turns up a "true" story of a woman who did fall through the floor at Pike Place, though she wasn't a barber and she didn't rob her customers.
 That seems to stem from a different story.
-But the tale of the Singing Barber has taken on a life of its own -- and the tale is a firm fixture with "ghost tours" of Seattle.
+But the tale of the Phantom Singing Barber has taken on a life of its own.
+The tale is a firm fixture with "ghost tours" of Seattle.

 CK